MichaelJamesHart/SQL-US-Presidents-Database/README.md

 # SQL-US-Presidents-Database
  An SQL database of US presidents and vice presidents.

+See the file "Presentation.pptx" for a walkthrough of the project.

 I created a database of US Presidencies.
 My main tables are: US Presidents, Vice Presidents, Presidencies, Vice Presidencies, and Universities.
 I created three linking tables to handle many-to-many relationships.
 I thought this topic would be relatively straightforward, but the complexities of the US presidential system had to be accounted for in my databases.
 Initially I attempted to build a database of video game sales, but it was far too complex for me at this point.
 The topic of US presidents ended up being a better way for me to work through common mistakes, errors, and bugs.
 Also, the topic is probably familiar to everyone, so it should be easier to present my results.